joe-principe/zzz/README.md

 Press enter, space, or keypad enter to select.

+The game can be quit at any time by pressing escape or Ctrl-C

 ## GUI
 Click on buttons and squares with your mouse.
 Note that the game is 600x800 resolution, so make sure your monitor is >= 800 pixels high

+The game can be quit at any time by pressing escape or the x button at the top of the window

 # Dependencies
 1) [Zig](https://ziglang.org/)